 - When driving on Halloween, slow down and watch out for trick-or-treaters.

 - Especially for younger children, do not leave them unattended when trick-or-treating.

 - For older children, help plan their route and review pedestrian safety rules.

-- When handing out candy, make sure your yard is free from any tripping hazards and that your house is well-lit.
+- When handing out candy, make sure your yard is free from any tripping hazards and your house is well-lit.